-The San Marcos River is an important community amenity and natural asset in the City.
-Responsible growth that minimizes environmental impacts to the river and other natural resources is fundamental to keeping San Marcos a thriving and sustainable community.
+As demonstrated in the vision statement, this thriving city nurtures the innovation and technology economy that blossomed over the past decade while facilitating equitable growth opportunities that promote diversity and preserve the genuine character of San Marcos.
+In addition, the San Marcos River is an important community amenity and natural asset in the City.
+Responsible growth that minimizes environmental impacts to the river and other natural resources is fundamental to keeping San Marcos a thriving and sustainable community that all can enjoy.